tamanjongjoseph123/ark_of_God_server/APPLICATION_README.md

    OR
    Admin rejects → status = "rejected"
    ↓
+6. If rejected, user can reapply with updated information OR
+   Admin can re-open the application for updates
+   ↓
-6. User continues to access app with full privileges (if approved)
+7. User continues to access app with full privileges (if approved)
 ```

 ---